Wildflowers and Wide Open Spaces

 More than 13 million acres of tallgrass prairie once covered more than one-third of Missouri’s landscape.
 Today, less than 65,000 acres remain.
 Prairie State Park is Missouri’s largest remaining tallgrass prairie landscape.
 Four examples of tallgrass prairie within the park, East Drywood Creek, Regal, Hunkah and Tzi-sho prairies, were originally designated as natural areas.
 These have all now been combined and are included in the nearly parkwide Regal Tallgrass Prairie Natural Area designation.
 Purchased with the help of The Nature Conservancy, Prairie State Park preserves a unique and rare diversity of life.

 To preserve this heritage, park staff conduct research, monitoring practices and stewardship procedures.
 Prescribed fires remove accumulated grass mats and increase soil nutrients.
 The open character of the prairie is protected with the removal of invading trees.
-Bison and elk have been reintroduced to join other native grazers to maintain the natural grazing processes.
+Bison have been reintroduced to join other native grazers to maintain the natural grazing processes.
 Where the prairie vegetation no longer exists, native plants are sown.

 During any season, visitors can experience prairie life by hiking one of the park’s trails.
 Visitors can take a short hike or reserve the park’s backpacking camp and sleep under the vast prairie sky.
-With more than 150 bird species, some of which are rare and endangered, bird watching is a favorite activity.
+With more than 150 bird species, some of which are rare and endangered, bird-watching is a favorite activity.
 The trails also provide a great place for nature study, photography, and viewing wildflowers and wildlife.
 The park also has a picnic area and limited camping.
 Potable water is available on the south side of the shop building before you enter the camping and picnicking area.